-NOTE 10 - SUBSEQUENT EVENTS
+NOTE 9 - SUBSEQUENT EVENTS

-The District has evaluated subsequent events and transactions subsequent to June 30, 2021 for potential recognition or disclosure in the financial statements.
-The District had no subsequent events that required recognition or disclosure in the financial statements for the fiscal year ended June 30, 2021.
-Subsequent events have been evaluated through January 31, 2024, which is the date the financial statements were available to be issued.
+The District has evaluated subsequent events and transactions subsequent to June 30, 2022 for potential recognition or disclosure in the financial statements.
+On February 27, 2024 the District's governing board approved a resolution to enter into a loan agreement with the Water Infrastructure Finance Authority of Arizona.
+The loan in the amount of \$466,300 includes debt forgiveness of \$320,650 and is for the Big John #3 Well Project to improve the water plant.
+Subsequent events have been evaluated through April 19, 2024, which is the date the financial statements were available to be issued.